keysmusician/AirBnB_clone_v3/README.md

 In this section of the project, we built a REST API.
 Our Flask blueprint and views for the API can be found in the `api` directory.
 Our API base URL is `<host>/api/v1/`.

 ### Usage
 Note that for the purposes of this poject, we hosted locally with the built in development server that comes with Flask.
-To try this API yourself, you must clone this repo, install the dependencies (such as Flask, MySQL and SQLAlchemy, etc.), launch our API on the Flask development server, and go to `0.0.0.0:5000/api/v1/<endpoint>`.
+To try this API yourself, follow the [installation](#installation) steps, launch our API on the Flask development server, and go to `0.0.0.0:5000/api/v1/<endpoint>`.
 A successful request returns JSON.

 ### Example
 Running the development server: